- Status Report

 IA.
 Analysis of Solar Active Regions and Activity from 26/2100Z to 27/2100Z: Solar activity has been at very low levels for the past 24 hours.
 There are currently 2 numbered sunspot regions on the disk.

 IB.
-Solar Activity Forecast: Solar activity is expected to be very low with a chance for a C-class flares on days one, two, and three (28 Jun, 29 Jun, 30 Jun).
+Solar Activity Forecast: Solar activity is expected to be very low with a chance for a C-class flares and a slight chance for an M-class flare on days one, two, and three (28 Jun, 29 Jun, 30 Jun).

 IIB.
-Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet levels on days one and two (28 Jun, 29 Jun) and quiet to unsettled levels on day three (30 Jun).
+Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet to active levels on day one (28 Jun), quiet to unsettled levels on day two (29 Jun) and quiet levels on day three (30 Jun).

 III.
 Event probabilities 28 Jun-30 Jun